NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Level 4 gives algorithm level information.
     Level 5 logs client identification for cache misses.
     Default is level 1.
-    The verbosity can also be increased from the commandline, see :doc:`unbound(8)</manpages/unbound>`.
+    The verbosity can also be increased from the command line, see :doc:`unbound(8)</manpages/unbound>`.

 .. _unbound.conf.statistics-interval: